 Maintaining a daily treatment plan can be challenging for some.
 Reasons for this may include:

 - lack of access to treatment

 - pill fear or pill fatigue

 Antiretroviral drugs are effective treatments for HIV.
-Organizations around the world recommend that everyone with HIV begins this type of therapy as soon as possible after receiving their diagnosis.
+Organizations worldwide recommend that everyone who tests positive for the virus begin antiretroviral therapy (ART) as soon as possible.

 ART can reduce the risk of HIV-related complications, stop the virus from progressing, and prevent further transmission.
 It can also increase a person’s quality of life and life expectancy.

 People sometimes experience side effects with ART.
 Some of these should go away after a few days or weeks of treatment.
 If they do not, the person may need a healthcare professional to prescribe different medications.